 Hear What Current and Former Board Members Enjoy About the Role

 |MSRB Podcast: Building the Board

-  Hear from special guest Gary Hall, former Board Chair, as well as current Board members, Caroline Cruise and Seema Mohanty, about the MSRB ’s work to recruit a new class of Board members and create a Board that is diverse, inclusive and representative.
+Hear from special guest Gary Hall, former Board Chair, as well as former Board members, Caroline Cruise and Seema Mohanty, about the MSRB ’s work to recruit a new class of Board members and create a Board that is diverse, inclusive and representative.